Resume & Cover Letter

 - Minimize personal information that could be used to discriminate against you.
 Do not mention your age, race, marital status, children, religion, or sexual orientation.
 Do not include a photo.

-If you would like to learn more about creating an excellent resume, references page, or cover letter, call Career Services at 423.236.2069 or visit our office on the third floor of Lynn Wood Hall.
+If you would like to learn more about creating an excellent resume, references page, or cover letter, make an appointment by filling out the online appointment request form by clicking here.